Things to do in St Simons Island with Kids

 St Simons Island is a beach town, one of the Golden Isles, located on the Atlantic Coast of Georgia just north of Florida.
-Not only does the island have spectacular beaches, but also a deep history, authentic southern food and lots for a family to do.
+Not only does the island have spectacular beaches, but also a deep history, authentic southern food and lots of things for a family to do.
 This southern beach town is sure to charm the entire family.
 Though you may be going for relaxation in the sun there are lots of fun things to do for a family.
 We hope that this will help you narrow down your choices of St Simons family activities to be sure to do while visiting this charming southern beach town.

 As we began to bike back to the condo after a morning hunting island spirits, the kids requested that we stop and visit the St Simons lighthouse.
 We watched a short film on the history of the lighthouse and then excitedly climbed the steps up to the top of the lighthouse to take in an amazing view of the island.
 A brief visit to the museum in the keepers house on the way out was fun.
 The second level is set up with the Victorian furniture illustrating how the keeper and his family lived.
 Well worth the visit — be sure to include the lighthouse on your list of St Simons must-do activities!

 We took tandem bikes out exploring a couple of times.
 While there are limited bike paths, the slow pace of the island is conducive to bike riding.
 Our first outing was for an ice cream treat down the road.
 Then the following day we spent the morning searching for the island tree spirits.